Gorilla Girl

 Gorilla Girl (Fahnbullah Eddy) is a superhero appearing in American comic books published by Marvel Comics.
+Initially introduced in Marvel Team-Up, Gorilla Girl went on to make minor appearances as a trainee of the Initiative program.
+Gorilla Girl appeared in the series Marvel Apes alongside Gibbon and an alternate universe version of Speedball, both primate-themed characters.

 Publication history

 Gorilla Girl first appeared in Marvel Team-Up #91 (March 1980), and was created by Steven Grant and Pat Broderick.
 She made her first full appearance years later in Marvel Tales #256, which reprinted the Marvel Team-Up story and added a new story featuring her and other circus freaks.
 She has since appeared in various comics as a member of the Freaks, the Initiative, and Counter Force.
 She has also crossed over with other Marvel universes, such as Marvel Apes and Marvel Zombies.
-In her earliest appearances, she was portrayed (in her human form) as an attractive, fully mature, woman, but in her later appearances, she is implied to be a teenage girl.
+In her earliest appearances, she was depicted as an adult woman, but in her later appearances, she is implied to be a teenager.